zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 The beginning is good, the middle is good, the end is good, with good connotations All Perfect Celibacy The Four Satipatthnas The Four Noble Truths The four limbs, the five senses, the five powers, the seven senses, the Aryans.
-The Eightfold Path Nirvana Nirvana Gamini Pratipada, I will declare.
+The Eightfold Path Nibbana Nibbana Gamini Pratipada, I will declare.
 I will preach.
 I will impose and divide.
 I will make it public.

 [APZ 22.2] (# apz22.2) # apz22.2.ref .apz} "The Blessed One 'Mettagu